codemonkeh/RoyalFamily/ReadMe.md

 * A relationship is between 2 people.
 * Two people in a relationship are married.
 * A Person's name is sufficiently unique in this example
-* The model may contain relationships for people who are not royal by birth but are married to a royal person.
+* No ancestry is recorded for people who are not related to the royal family

 # Usage